alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 ### Conditional expression

-As mentioned above, the ternary operator is now referred to as the _conditional expression_ in the Terraform 0.12 docs.
-And thanks to Terraform 0.12's first-class expressions, it has a cleaner syntax.
-Also, the above two issues have been resolved.
+Note that ternary operators are now referred to as _conditional expressions_ in the Terraform 0.12 docs.
+And thanks to Terraform 0.12's first-class expressions, they have a cleaner syntax too.
+And both of the above issues have been resolved.

 Thus, it is now possible to use lists and maps in a ternary like this: